WHO IS MOST AT RISK?

 Because there are documented cases showing that HIV can be transmitted from mother to infant through breastfeeding, HIV-positive women are counseled to avoid breastfeeding.
 If the mother does not want to feed her baby formula, another option is locating a milk bank (an organization that collects donated breast milk and distributes it).
 For more information on this option, look for the Human Milk Banking Association of North America, Inc.

-The observation of universal precautions involves the assumption that any patient could be infected with HIV and/or hepatitis and the responsibility to take appropriate precautions.
+The observation of universal precautions involves the assumption that any patient could be living with HIV and/or hepatitis and the responsibility to take appropriate precautions.
 Universal precautions include such practices as hand washing, the use of protective barriers, proper disposal of needles, and cleaning and disinfecting spills.
 Health care workers must take precautions when working with the body fluids of others.
 Hands should be washed properly and frequently.

 Latex or plastic gloves, goggles, masks, and protective aprons should be worn during appropriate times and procedures to reduce the risk of exposure of skin and mucous membranes.
 Needles used for the injection of medicines or the drawing of blood should never be recapped or manipulated by hand in any way.

 All needles should be disposed of properly in puncture-proof containers.
 Some healthcare workers have reported contracting HIV through accidental needle sticks from recapping used needles.
 When cleaning and disinfecting spills, visible material should be removed with disposable towels and the area decontaminated with a 1:10 solution of bleach and water.
-If universal precautions are followed at all times, infections are not likely to be transmitted in the health care setting.
+If universal precautions are followed at all times, HIV is not likely to be transmitted in the health care setting.

 Avoid Substance Use